fjodborg/finhouse/README.md

 - [ ] Javascript file needs "./" to work with github page.
 - [ ] Cache gets reset when main struct has been modified.
 - [ ] Reference counted Cells are deserialized to default or previous value when loading the page.
 However they should all reference the same.
 Workaround is currently implemented.
+- [ ] Floating point inaccuracies/fluctuations in current calculations when sliding some parameters.
+- [ ] If you leave in e.g. % or Dkk the field is not accepted.
+Can be solved by expanding the custom parser.
+- [ ] Interest deduction entry is not correct, since it varies over time (Depends on loan), thus should be plotted instead.

 ## Roadmap
+- [ ] Create regression tests.
 - [X] Create parameter side bar.
     - [X] Housing, mortgage, interest etc
     - [X] Payments, tax deduction, etc